vitorric/crud_nodejs/README.md

 # CRUD NodeJS with MongoDB

 ## Introduction!
-This is a basic CRUD design, using NodeJS and MongoDB.
+This is a basic CRUD design using NodeJS and MongoDB.
 We will use the **Express** library to manipulate MongoDB and the **EJS** engine to build the visual layer of our application.

 ## Preparation